 Korean Government on Hallyu

-K-pop culture and the Korean Wave have flourished largely, thanks to the Korean government for allocating resources into these cultural industries.
-Even events like the 2018 PyeongChang Winter Olympics help push the Korean Wave forward.
+K-pop culture and the Korean Wave have flourished largely, thanks to the Korean government for allocating resources to these cultural industries.
+Even events like the 2018 PyeongChang Winter Olympics helped push the Korean Wave forward.

 How does the Korean Government support Hallyu?